curl/curl/docs/libcurl/curl_multi_init.md

 curl_multi_cleanup(3) when the operation is complete.

-By default, several caches are stored in and held by the multi handle: DNS cache, connection pool, TLS sessiond ID cache and the TLS CA cert cache.
+By default, several caches are stored in and held by the multi handle: DNS cache, connection pool, TLS session ID cache and the TLS CA cert cache.
 All transfers using the same multi handle share these caches.

 # %PROTOCOLS%